 Updated Visitation Procedures

-Visitation can be conducted through different means based on the facility’s structure and residents’/tenants’ needs, such as in resident/tenants’ rooms, dedicated visitation spaces, and outdoors.
-Regardless of how visitation is conducted, certain core principles and best practices to reduce the risk of COVID-19 transmission must be followed:
+Visits can take place in areas such as in resident/tenants’ rooms, dedicated visitation spaces, and outdoors.
+With any visitation, we have best practices to reduce the risk of COVID-19 transmission that must be followed:

 Visitors who have a positive viral test for COVID-19, or have symptoms of COVID-19, should defer their visit and not enter the facility until they meet the criteria to discontinue isolation.